Tung Chee-hwa: Early business and political career

-He joined his father's business upon his return to Hong Kong in 1969 and gradually took over the leadership of the family enterprise.
+Tung joined his father's business upon his return to Hong Kong in 1969 and gradually took over the leadership of the family enterprise.
 He took over his family business in 1982 when his father died.
 However, in 1985, his company was heavily in debt and teetered on the edge of bankruptcy.
-Henry Fok, a pro-Beijing businessman took initiative and helped Tung's family, with the support of the Beijing government.
+Henry Fok, a pro-Beijing businessman, took initiative and helped Tung's family, with the support of the Chinese Communist Party (CCP).

-Tung became close to the Communist authorities in Beijing afterward especially with Jiang Zemin, former General Secretary of the Chinese Communist Party, who had risen to power surrounded by his "Shanghai clique"; Tung could be associated with them because he was from the nearby city of Ningbo, Zhejiang and had lived and worked in Shanghai for a while.
+He became close to the Communist authorities in Beijing afterward, especially with Jiang Zemin, former General Secretary of the Chinese Communist Party, who had risen to power surrounded by his "Shanghai clique"; Tung was able to be associated with them because he was from the nearby city of Ningbo, Zhejiang, and had lived and worked in Shanghai for a while.

-Tung was a member of the Basic Law Consultative Committee from 1985 to 1990, responsible for the drafting of the Basic Law of Hong Kong.
-In 1993, he was appointed to the Chinese People's Political Consultative Conference, the top advisory body of China.
-He also established close relationship with US President George H. W. Bush and US Assistant Secretary of State Winston Lord.
+Tung was a member from 1985 to 1990 of the Basic Law Consultative Committee, responsible for the drafting of the Basic Law of Hong Kong.
+In 1993, he was appointed to the Chinese People's Political Consultative Conference, the top advisory body of the People's Republic of China.

-Under the consensus between the British and Chinese government, Tung, until then remained a low profile in politics, was appointed to the Executive Council of Hong Kong by the last British Governor Chris Patten, the highest advisory body in the colonial government in 1992, before he left the office in 1996 and ran for the first Chief Executive election.
+Under the consensus between the British and People's Republic of China governments, Tung, who until then had remained a low profile in politics, was appointed in 1992 by the last British Governor, Chris Patten, to the Executive Council of Hong Kong, the highest advisory body in the colonial government.
+In 1996 he left office to run in the first Chief Executive election.

-Before the election, he received a warm handshake from Jiang Zemin who crossed a crowded room to single out Tung, which was seen as a sign of him being regarded as Beijing's choice for the Chief Executive.
+Before the election, he received a warm handshake from Jiang Zemin who crossed a crowded room to single out Tung, which was seen as a sign of his being regarded as Beijing's choice for the Chief Executive.
 Tung employed three "isms" in his election campaign, namely Confucianism, elitism and nationalism.
-On 11 December 1996, he was elected by a 400-member Selection Committee, receiving 320 votes and beating former judge Yang Ti-liang and tycoon Peter Woo, all three candidates were of Shanghainese descent.
+On 11 December 1996, he was elected by a 400-member Selection Committee, receiving 320 votes and defeating former Hong Kong Chief Justice Yang Ti-liang and tycoon Peter Woo.
+All three candidates were of Shanghainese descent.
 He was sworn in as the first Chief Executive of Hong Kong Special Administrative Region on the day of transfer of sovereignty on 1 July 1997.

 Chief Executive

 First term

-In early 1997, Tung saw his victory in the first Chief Executive election, in the voting conducted by 400 committees of electoral college whose members are appointed by the Chinese Government.
+In early 1997, Tung saw his victory in the first Chief Executive election, in the voting conducted by 400 committees of the electoral college whose members are appointed by the PRC Government.